Skip to main content

 The topics covered address research development and project management skills for music scholars and practitioners, preparing students for their 60-credit project.
 They may include the following:

-- Introduction to different kinds of research projects within music;
+- Introduction to different kinds of research projects within music (creative, scholarly, sector-facing);

-- Building a bibliography and sourcing research materials;
+- Building a relevant bibliography and/or resources list and sourcing research materials;

 - Professional writing and citation practices;